JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/getting-started/Setup Environment.md

 !!! warning "Note for Windows Users"
     If you encounter issues with permissions or paths, consider using [nvm-windows](https://github.com/coreybutler/nvm-windows) to manage Node.js versions.

-!!! example "Using nvm for Node.js"
+!!! example "Using nvm for Node.js 18"
-    If you prefer using a version manager, you can use nvm (Node Version Manager):
+    If you prefer using a version manager, you can use nvm (Node Version Manager) to install Node.js 18:

     - For macOS/Linux:
     ```bash
     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
     source ~/.bashrc
-    nvm install --lts
+    nvm install 18
+    nvm use 18
     ```

-    - For Windows, use [nvm-windows](https://github.com/coreybutler/nvm-windows) and follow the installation instructions on the GitHub page.
+    - For Windows, use [nvm-windows](https://github.com/coreybutler/nvm-windows) and follow the installation instructions on the GitHub page:
+    ```bash
+    nvm install 18
+    nvm use 18
+    ```

 !!! info "Package Manager Installation"
     If you need to install package managers first: